 You can get up to £500 every 3 months (£2,000 a year) for each of your children to help with the costs of childcare.

-If you get Tax-Free Childcare, the government will pay £2 for every £8 you pay your childcare provider via an online childcare account that you set up for your child.
+If you get Tax-Free Childcare, the government will pay £2 for every £8 you pay your childcare provider.
+This is paid via an online childcare account that you set up for your child.

 You can get Tax-Free Childcare at the same time as 30 hours free childcare if you’re eligible for both.

 You can use it to pay for approved childcare, for example:

 Your childcare provider must be signed up to the scheme before you can pay them and benefit from Tax-Free Childcare.